shauneaves/cosmo_wiki/README.md

 We will use the 'fork and pull' method of collaboration from: https://github.community/t/contributing-to-repositories-with-github-desktop/10210

 #### First time editing the webpage?

-- In your web browser, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository to create a copy of the source files held in your own GH account
+- In your web browser, [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository to create a copy of the source files held in your own GitHub account
 - Open GitHub Desktop and clone the forked repository from your GitHub account
   - this creates a local copy on your hard disk

+#### Done some editing before?

+- Open GitHub Desktop, ensure you are on the `main/master` branch, and 'fetch origin' then 'pull' any updates.
+- Your local files should now be identical with this repository and you are ready to make more edits.

+### 2 Editing

-- In GitHub Desktop, click the 'Current branch' dropdown and click 'New branch'.
-Give it a name.
+- In GitHub Desktop, click the 'Current branch' dropdown and then click 'New branch'.
+Give it your new branch an intuitive name for your edits (e.g. 'adding-person', or 'adding-publication')
 - You are now ready to do make some changes, things you might like to try are:
   - [Add a person](#add-a-person)
   - [Add a publication](#add-a-publication)
   - [Add a project](#add-a-project)
   - [Edit the documentation](#edit-the-documentation)

-#### Done some editing before?
-- You will need to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) to ensure it is up to date
-- Then in GitHub Desktop

-### 2 Editing

 #### Useful markdown tips and tricks